Qatar workers face old problems despite reform promises

-DOHA: Just a 10-minute drive from the International Labour Organization’s new office in the Qatari capital, Nabin explains how his employer has not paid his wages in two months.
+DOHA: Just a 10-minute drive from the International Labor Organization’s new office in the Qatari capital, Nabin explains how his employer has not paid his wages in two months.

-The Nepalese labourer should receive 1,100 Qatar riyals a month ($300, 250 euros), but says he has to survive on considerably less — in one of the world’s richest countries.
+The Nepalese laborer should receive 1,100 Qatar riyals a month ($302.11), but says he has to survive on considerably less—in one of the world’s richest countries.

 “In my country I was promised 1,100, but for the past two months I haven’t got my salary,” he said.